leveragepoints/leveragepoints.github.io/index.md

 title: Leverage Points
 ---

-## This site is a collection notes, frameworks, articles, books, videos and podcasts that I find valuable in my work.
+## This site is a collection notes, frameworks, articles, books, videos, and podcasts that I find valuable in my work.

 ### Topics.